platonai/PulsarRPA/README.md

 ```kotlin
 val document = session.loadDocument(url, "-expires 1d")
 ```
-Load a page, fetch it from the internet if it's not in the local storage, or if it's expired, and then load out pages specified by -outLink, or they are expired:
+Load a page, fetch it from the internet if it's not in the local storage, or if it's expired, and then load out pages specified by -outLink:
 ```kotlin
 session.loadOutPages(url, "-expires 1d -itemExpires 7d -outLink a[href~=item]")
 ```